What is sponsorship?

 21%

-But not everyone has immediate or easy access
+But not everyone has easy access because of the…

-And the challenge is even more acute for intersectional women and other historically marginalised groups.
+The challenge is even more acute for intersectional women and other marginalised groups.

 • 1 in 5 white men, 1 in 8 women and 1 in 12 people of colour are sponsored